codingMustache/codingMustache/README.md

 ## Joke of the Day

-What don't watermelons get married?
-Because they cantaloupe.
+What do you call a snake who builds houses?
+A boa constructor!

 ## Daily Trivia

-On which day did the World Wide Web go online?
+In the programming language Java, which of these keywords would you put on a variable to make sure it doesn&#039;t get modified?
- 1. December 20, 1990
+ 1. Static
- 2. December 17, 1996
+ 2. Private
- 3. November 12, 1990
+ 3. Public
- 4. November 24, 1995
+ 4. Final

 <details>
   <summary>Answer</summary>
-  December 20, 1990
+  Final
 </details>